SchedMD/slurm-gcp/terraform/modules/_slurm_metadata_devel/README.md

-# Module: Slurm Pubsub
+# Module: Slurm Metadata Devel

-This module creates project metadata for a Slurm cluster.
+This module creates development project metadata for a Slurm cluster.
+Said metadata contains scripts and other data for development purposes.

 **NOTE:** This module is only intended to be used by Slurm modules.